What Fixes are Mandatory After a Home Inspection?

 • Do your repair research – Buyers and sellers alike should familiarize themselves with the average costs of repairs after a home inspection that home buyers often negotiate.
 Also, be sure to check how long home inspections take.

-Grab Hold of Your Independence With Truehold
+Secure Your Future With Truehold

 Sources: